timescale/docs/mst/restapi.md

 # Using REST API in Managed Service for TimescaleDB

 Managed Service for TimescaleDB has an API for integration and automation tasks.
-For information about using the endpoints, see the [API Documentation](https://api.aiven.io/doc/).
+For information about using the endpoints, see the [API Documentation][aiven-api].
 MST offers an HTTP API with token authentication and JSON-formatted data.
 You can use the API for all the tasks that can be performed using the web console.
+To get started you need to first create an authentication token, and then use the token in the header to use the API endpoints.

 <procedure>